COPD and Palliative Care

 In most places outside the United States, hospice usually refers to a building or institution which specializes in palliative care.
 Such institutions provide end-of-life care, and palliative care to any patients with other specific needs.
 In the United States, palliative care and hospice care are different treatments.

 To qualify for hospice care, two doctors must feel you have 6 months or less to live (every 6 months, your Hospice doctor must feel you still have less than 6 months to live), you must sign a DNR form and you must get all medical care that pertains to the condition you are on hospice for from the hospice team.
-When it come to COPD you can be on hospice for years.
+When it comes to COPD you can be on hospice for years.
 I was on hospice for almost 4 years before transferring over to palliative care.
 Even now my prognosis is, I could die any day.
 According to all my doctors, it is more than likely I'm going to go into pulmonary or cardiac arrest any day now.
 They've been telling me that same thing for eight years now and I'm still here and still defying the odds.
 None of us have an expiration date stamped anywhere on our bodies.

 Palliative care is a team approach in handling the care of anyone with a chronic illnesses such as cancer, CHF, COPD, Alzheimer’s, Parkinson’s etc. Along with the patient and family, the team includes doctors, nurses, therapists, nutritionists, palliative care specialists, chaplains and others may also be part of the team.
 Its goal is to provide patients with relief from the symptoms, and the stress of a serious illness, and to improve quality of life for both the patient and the family.
 You can qualify for palliative care at any age or stage in a serious illness and can be provided along with your current treatment.

+The palliative care team becomes a partner with the patient, their family and their other doctors.
 The team spends as much time as necessary supporting the patient and their family every step of the way.
 They will not only help in controlling your symptoms like: shortness of breath, fatigue, loss of appetite, pain, difficulty sleeping and depression, but also by helping the patient to understand their treatment options/choices and goals.
 The Palliative care team works together with a patient's other doctors to provide an extra layer of support.

 Palliative care is all about the patient.
 They ask the patient what's important to them and what their major priorities are.
 Based on what the patients answer, the palliative care team will develop a care plan that meets the patient's goals.
 For instance; Some patients don't care about the quality of life.
 They just want to live anyway they can for as long as they can as they're waiting for a miracle.
 The Palliative care team understands and will do everything in our power to make sure that their choice/goals are respected/adhered to.